AdrianoGratani/Pac-Man-for-Desktop/README.md

 To achieve better readability of the code, I chose modularity.
 As mentioned earlier, building blocks and characters are instances of classes.
 Each class has its own file .js, in the ./classes folder.

-// ./classes/boundary.js = the building of the map of the game.
+// ./classes/boundary.js = the building blocks for the map of the game.

+{ to create the map you need various types of blocks (which are sprites).
+So I created a 2D array, with different symbols.
+  Then, I created a  nested loop to iterate over each partition of the array. at each step I render a sprite = initialize a Boundary which different arguments for Image and position (x and y), the image rendered depends on the symbol stored in the partition.
+  Evaluation for sprite assignment is performed through switch statements. }

 the map it's made of small blocks, each one is the instance of a class named `Boundary`, which provides:
 1. some static data for width and height for each block.